 How the partnership works

-On the Strategic Board and sub-groups, the representatives of the education community come from 16 primary schools, 8 secondary schools (6 non-selectives and 2 grammar), 0 all-through schools, 1 alternative provision provider, 4 special schools and 2 post-16 colleges.
-They represent 10 multi-academy trusts, 1 umbrella trust, 5 single academy trusts, 5 community primary schools, 3 voluntary-aided primary schools and 1 community special school.
+On the Strategic Board and sub-groups, the representatives of the education community come from 27 primary schools, 8 secondary schools (5 non-selectives and 3 grammar), 1 alternative provision provider, 5 special schools and 2 post-16 colleges.
+They represent 10 multi-academy trusts, 1 umbrella trust, 1 federation, 5 single academy trusts, 4 community primary schools and 2 voluntary-aided primary schools.
+Including task and finish groups, many more are indirectly involved.

-There are 7 school governors, serving on each of the sub-groups and on the Strategic Board.
+There are 9 school governors, serving on sub-groups and on the Strategic Board.

 The Strategic Education Partnership resulted from a review of education in Bexley ahead of the removal of the Education Service Grant (ESG), carried out by ISOS Consultancy in 2017.
 It identified both a need and desire for a collaborative approach between the LA and the local education system.